-In accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 958, the Organization must determine whether a contribution (or a promise) is conditional or unconditional for transactions deemed to be a contribution.
+In accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 958, Not-for-Profit Entities, the Organization must determine whether a contribution (or a promise) is conditional or unconditional for transactions deemed to be a contribution.
 A contribution is considered to be a conditional contribution if an agreement includes a barrier that must be overcome and either a right of return of assets or a right of release of a promise to transfer assets exists.
-Indicators of a barrier include a measurable performance-related barrier or other measurable barrier, a stipulation that limits discretion by the recipient on the conduct of an activity, and stipulations that are related to the purpose of the agreement.
-Topic 958 prescribes that the Organization should not consider probability of compliance with the barrier when determining if such awards are conditional and should be reported as conditional grant advance liabilities until such conditions are met.
-There were no conditional grant advance liabilities as of December 31, 2019 and 2018.
+Indicators of a barrier include a measurable performancerelated barrier or other measurable barrier, a stipulation that limits discretion by the recipient on the conduct of an activity, and stipulations that are related to the purpose of the agreement.
+ASC 958 prescribes that the Organization should not consider probability of compliance with the barrier when determining if such awards are conditional and should be reported as conditional grant advance liabilities until such conditions are met.
+There were no conditional grant advance liabilities as of December 31, 2020 and 2019.